 Other adult summer camps — LGBTQ+ or otherwise — are comparably priced when broken down per day, but the vast majority of them only offer 2-3 day sessions versus our immersive week-long experience.
 And spending the same on a gay or lesbian cruise might only cover a mid-priced or low-end cabin to “domestic” destinations like Alaska or the Caribbean.
 Add in any off-ship excursions that usually incur additional fees, and your cruise now costs you $3000 or more.

-Vacation for a week in a traditional LGBTQ destination like Provincetown, and your lodging alone will cost you at least $1500.
+When you vacation for a week in a traditional LGBTQ destination like Provincetown, your lodging alone will cost you at least $1500.
 Add in meals — even if you “eat cheap” and only spend $50 per day — and you’re already at $1850 for the week, and you haven’t even done anything yet.
 Add in a kayak trip at $45, a week’s worth of yoga classes at $20 each, some art classes at $650 (plus materials), and a couple of pottery lessons for $220, and your vacation is already costing you nearly $3000!
 And that’s before the costs of any evening entertainment.

 At ‘Camp’ Camp, you can start your day with a yoga class, then go kayaking, take an art class and a pottery class — and that’s just one day.
 We also throw in three fresh, delicious restaurant-quality meals that day plus a fun evening social event that night.
 And you still have five more days like this ahead of you.